On balanced Hermitian threefolds with parallel Bismut torsion: Introduction and statement of results

 The paper is organized as follows.
 In \S \ref{BS3D}, we will discuss the types of the $B$ tensor of a non-K\"ahler balanced {\em BTP} threefold, prove Proposition \ref{Btype}, and also show that the $\mathrm{rank}\,B=3$ case of Theorem \ref{thm1.1} leads to compact quotients of $SL(2,{\mathbb C})$.
 In \S \ref{FANO}, we will prove that the $\mathrm{rank}\,B=1$ case of Theorem \ref{thm1.1} leads to the Wallach threefold.
 In \S \ref{WCH3D}, we will carry out the detailed computation which shows that the Wallach threefold is indeed balanced and BTP.
 In the Appendix, we will verify that the Wallach threefold has nonnegative bisectional curvature and positive holomorphic sectional curvature for its Chern connection, while its Riemannian connection has non-negative sectional curvature and constant Ricci curvature.
-In \S \ref{mddtype3D}, we will prove the $\mbox{rank}\,B=2$ case of Theorem \ref{thm1.1}, prove Theorem \ref{thm1.2}, and classify Lie-Hermitian threefolds that are balanced BTP.
+In \S \ref{mddtype3D}, we will prove the $\mbox{rank}\,B=2$ case of Theorem \ref{thm1.1}, prove Theorem \ref{thm1.2}, and classify Hermitian unimodular Lie algebras of complex dimension $3$ which are balanced BTP of the middle type.
 Finally, in the last section, we will consider some generalization in higher dimensions, and prove Theorem \ref{thm6.3}.